dotnet/docs/docs/core/diagnostics/observability-with-otel.md

 ## Example: Using Azure Monitor / Application Insights

 In the previous example, we used separate open source applications for metrics and tracing.
-There are many commerical APM systems available, the primary application monitoring product in Azure is Application Insights, which is part of Azure Monitor.
+There are many commerical APM systems available to choose from.
+In Azure, the primary application monitoring product in is Application Insights, which is part of Azure Monitor.

 One of the advantages of an integrated APM product, is that it can correlate the different observability data sources together.
 To make the ASP.NET experience with Azure Monitor easier, they have created a wrapper package that does most of the heavy lifting of configuring OpenTelemetry for you.

-We can take the same project from [Step 5](#5-configure-open-telemetry-with-the-correct-providers) and replace the nuget references with a single package:
+We can take the same project from [Step 5](#5-configure-opentelemetry-with-the-correct-providers) and replace the nuget references with a single package:

 :::code language="xml" source="snippets/OTel-Prometheus-Graphana-Yaeger/csharp/OTel-Prometheus-Graphana-Yaeger.csproj" id="Snippet_AZMReferences":::